By Claire Bacon, ACN, CNC

 - Soybean Lecithin consists of the fat portion of the soybean plant; it doesn’t contain any soy protein.
 Soybean Lecithin is helpful to remove excess cholesterol from the bloodstream.

 - Livton Complex is a true tonic for whatever ails the liver.
 It provides digestive support and restorative action on dysfunctional liver tissue.
 The herbs included in this complex are: Bupleurum, Globe Artichoke, Milk Thistle, Dandelion and Fringe Tree.
-Available in office only.

 Yes, we can mail to you!
 Just ask!